-While America’s health care workforce has played a critical role since COVID-19 infected its first patient in the United States, physicians and scientists alone can’t save American lives from being lost to COVID-19.
+While America’s health care workforce has played a critical role since the COVID-19 virus infected its first patient in the United States in early 2019, physicians and scientists alone can’t save American lives from being lost to COVID-19.
 We need a national, comprehensive, coordinated response to the pandemic, which the AAMC has previously described.

 Wearing a mask is one step everyone can take to protect themselves, their family, and their community in situations with elevated risk of infection.
 Clinicians and others working with patients wear masks and require all visitors to clinical sites to do the same regardless of their suspected COVID-19 status.
-A mask is not always comfortable and has not been a part of everyday life in the United States, but for the foreseeable future, the benefits outweigh the discomfort, particularly when indoors.
-While federal mask mandates have been issued in areas of appropriate jurisdiction, we are asking that state and local governments, and all Americans — generally encourage the wearing of masks indoors and outdoors for those who remain unvaccinated.
+A mask is not always comfortable and previously had not been a part of everyday life in the United States, but for the foreseeable future, the benefits outweigh the discomfort, particularly when indoors.
+While federal mask mandates have been issued in areas of appropriate jurisdiction, we are asking that state and local leaders — and all Americans — generally encourage the wearing of masks indoors and outdoors for those who remain unvaccinated.
 While vaccinations are safe and effective, they are not 100% effective in preventing infection.

-Reinforcing the importance of prevention measures beyond monitoring symptoms and accelerating the distribution of vaccines, including wearing face coverings, is essential.
+Reinforcing the importance of prevention measures beyond monitoring symptoms and accelerating the distribution of vaccines, including wearing face coverings in many settings, is essential.
 Evidence shows that people unknowingly spread the coronavirus because they are asymptomatic, are not yet manifesting their symptoms, or have mild symptoms.
-One such study by the CDC found that of the 1,000 infected service members on the Navy ship U.S.S.
-Theodore Roosevelt, one in five had no symptoms and many had only mild symptoms.3 Wearing a face covering is one step most people can take to protect themselves, their loved ones, and the most vulnerable in our communities.
+One such study by the CDC found that of the 1,000 infected service members on the Navy ship USS Theodore Roosevelt, 1 in 5 had no symptoms and many had only mild symptoms.3 Wearing a face covering is one step most people can take to protect themselves, their loved ones, and the most vulnerable in their community.